 Step Two: Determine a Budget

-Picking a budget and monitoring your expenses allows you to plan your model call with freedom.
+Once you’ve defined your goals, it’s important to determine your budget.
+This will help you determine what type of model call you can afford to run, and how much you can offer your models in terms of compensation or other incentives.
+Your budget will also determine the types of resources you can use to promote your model call, such as paid ads or social media.
 The budget must cover all of your needs, from studio rentals, treats for kiddos, props and wardrobe, lens rentals, to gas for travel.
 Make an initial list of expenses you may incur followed by a budget for each category.
 For example:

 - 85mm Lens Rental: $65